casper-network/ceps/text/0006-equivocation-catastrophes.md

 1. An equivocation catastrophe is detected.
 Once a single validator detects it, we can expect all the validators to detect it eventually as well (even if just due to them receiving the evidence from the validator that detected it first).
 2. Consensus gets suspended, though validators continue to gossip.
 The users (validator nodes' owners) receive notice about the catastrophe and start the process of social consensus.
 3. The users agree about the new initial global state and the new initial set of validators.
-The new initial global state is manually constructed based on social consensus.
+The new initial global state is manually constructed based on social consensus, using provided tools.
 4. A chainspec for the restart is manually constructed and agreed upon.
 This includes:
     - the initial set of validators for the restarted network,
-    - the initial global state hash for the restarted network
+    - the initial global state hash for the restarted network (possibly given implicitly, in a form that will allow the node to construct it on the fly)
 5. The network is being restarted using the chainspec constructed above.

 Note that currently the chainspec doesn't contain the initial global state hash.
 Introducing such a field to the chainspec, allowing for the initial state to not be empty, and implementing global state synchronization between nodes would be required changes for the implementation of this CEP.